erikarvstedt/nix-bitcoin/README.md

 * **Defense-in-depth:** nix-bitcoin is built with a [hardened kernel](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/profiles/hardened.nix) by default, services are confined through discretionary access control, Linux namespaces, [dbus firewall](modules/security.nix) and seccomp-bpf with continuous improvements.

 Note that if the machine you're deploying *from* is insecure, there is nothing nix-bitcoin can do to protect itself.

-Examples
----
-Example `configuration.nix` and scripts, from which you can build your own deployment, can be found in the [examples directory](examples).

 Docs
 ---